cyme/TransitionLock/README.md

 ```
 // this is the implementation of a view controller
 // the action method for our button needs to perform a segue, e.g. to present a new controller
-// In this case we find it acceptable for the button action to be dropped if another transition
+// In this case we find it acceptable for the button event to be dropped if another transition
 // is taking place.

 - (IBAction)myButtonAction:(id)sender